hyperledger/besu/docs/Alethio/Lite-Network-Monitor.md

 [Docker](https://docs.docker.com/install/)

 !!! tip
-    The Network Monitor has a number of dependencies.
-Using Docker is the easiest way to use the Network Monitor with Pantheon.
+    EthStats Lite has a number of dependencies.
+Using Docker is the easiest way to use EthStats Lite with Pantheon.

     The [EthStats CLI](https://github.com/Alethio/ethstats-cli),
     [EthStats Network Server](https://github.com/Alethio/ethstats-network-server), and [EthStats Network
     Dashboard](https://github.com/Alethio/ethstats-network-dashboard) documentation describes how to
-    install the Network Monitor tools.
+    install EthStats Lite tools.

-## Running Lite Network Monitor for a Pantheon Node
+## Running EthStats Lite for a Pantheon Node

 !!! important
-    This  example describes how to run the Lite Network Monitor for a single Pantheon node.
-To run the Lite Network Monitor for a network of nodes, a [client](#3-client) must be started for each node.
+    This example describes how to run EthStats Lite for a single Pantheon node.
+    To run EthStats Lite for a network of nodes, a [client](#3-client) must be started for each node.

 ### 1. Server

-Start the server using in-memory persistence:
+Start the EthStats Lite server using in-memory persistence:

 1. Clone the server repository: